Employment at NATO International Staff

 As mentioned above on “How to apply”, candidates may only apply for a specific vacancy.

-Posts of Assistants are graded from B.3 to B.5.
+Posts of Assistants are graded from B.5 to B.3.
 These posts cover a wide range of administrative and organizational support duties.
 Positions are advertised as and when vacancies occur.
-Candidates are preselected on the basis of the information provided in their completed application form, taking into account their qualifications, competencies and professional experience.
+Candidates are preselected on the basis of the information provided in their completed application form as well as in their answers to the pre-screening questions, taking into account their qualifications, competencies and professional experience.
 Generic post description (PDF/26KB)

-Preselected candidates are invited to sit the Microsoft Office Proficiency Tests (MOPT) and the Language Test.
+Preselected candidates are invited to sit the Microsoft Office Proficiency Tests (MOPT) and the Language Test (as well as a written test, details of which are available under “Recruitment and Selection Process” below).
 These tests, details of which are given below, take approximately half a day to complete.
-Successful candidates are then invited to appear before an interview panel.
+Candidates are then invited to appear before an interview panel.
 The interview lasts approximately one hour.
-In some cases, candidates are also given an additional written test at NATO HQ (using PCs), adapted to the particular functions of the post in question.
-Please note that, sometimes, a remote, online, selective test is organized in advance of the MOPT.
+Please note that, sometimes, a remote, online, selective test or a selective phone interview is organized in advance of the MOPT.

-A candidate who is not preselected for a specific post, but whose application form shows potential for future vacancies, may nevertheless be invited to participate in the MOPT, the Language Test and an interview, with a view to having his/her name added to a reserve list.
+A candidate who is not selected for a specific post, but whose performance at the tests and interview shows potential for future vacancies, may have his/her name added to a reserve list.

 When a vacancy arises, the hiring manager will be invited to review the files of candidates from the reserve list along with the applications of candidates responding to the vacancy announcement.
 At a hiring division’s request, candidates on the reserve list may be invited to undergo a further written test and interview specifically tailored to the vacancy concerned.